cyrus-and/chrome-har-capturer/README.md

     function (har) {}

-Emitted when all the URLs have been processed. `har` is the resulting HAR object.
+Emitted when all the URLs have been processed.
+If all the URLs fails then a valid empty HAR object is returned. `har` is the resulting HAR object.

 Resources
 ---------